lamdu/lamdu/doc/Language.md

 ) (condition Bool»)
 ```

-Lamdu sugars it to the "if" expression
+Lamdu sugars it to an ordinary "if" expression:
-familiar to programmers from traditional programming languages:

 ```Python
 if <cond0>: